StamusNetworks/scirius/doc/ruleset.rst

 Threshold alerts
 ~~~~~~~~~~~~~~~~

-From a page displaying alert statistics click on the particular ``sid`` for the alerts that would need to be thresholded.
-On the
+From any table displaying a list of alerts, click on the particular ``sid`` for the alerts that would need to be suppressed.
+This will
-new screen make sure you are on the ``Rule stats`` tab then you can either click on ``Threshold`` under ``Action`` on the menu on the left hand side or choose directly by source or destination by clicking on
+display the rule page.
+There you can click on ``Edit rule`` under ``Action`` on the menu on the left hand side, then select ``Threshold rule`` in the same menu.
+From the rule page you can also reach the threshold creation page by being on the ``Ip and Time stats`` or ``Advanced Data`` tabs and clicking on
-the arrow down (next to ``x``) next to the IP address.
+the arrow down (next to the ``x``) next to the IP address.

 On the new page you will be informed if there already is some threshold or suppression in effect for that particular signature.
 The available fields are:

 - ``Type`` type of the threshold.
 It can be: